deltaboltz/CMPLR-P1/README.md

 FSA Table is located inside the main directory with the entire program (fsa map.csv) Driver function is token scan(std::istream& in, const int lineNum, const intcharNum)
 	This is located in scanner.cpp
+	fsa.h has the pairings of values { ASCII, tokenID},

 How to Run: